incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 For instance, a team adding new stories to the product roadmap further extends its timeline.

-The focal point is that product road mapping goes hand in hand with daily planning activities.
-It is not a separate process but one that works in unison with the day-to-day workflow of a team.
-And tools for product road mapping enable us to streamline that process quickly.
+The frequency with which a product roadmap is refined is generally every two weeks.
+This happens during iteration sessions.
+For large projects with multiple teams and stakeholders involved, it's always a best practice to define layers in a product and maintain a single roadmap with progression in each layer.

-Acquisition and retention are also some stages of a product that define the frequency of product road mapping.
+Acquisition and retention are also some stages of a product that lead to the evolution of a product roadmap.

 A product roadmap undergoes changes based on the—
 - constant feedback from the end users,
-- specific product and the goals it needs to accomplish,
-- stage of its development, and,
+- stage of product development, and,
 - organization-level decisions.

 Regardless of the stage of development, a product roadmap should be flexible enough to adapt to changes in the market or product itself.

-A product roadmap is refined during iteration sessions for the next two weeks.
-Sub-module or module-level road mapping will accordingly need updation on a biweekly basis.
+The focal point is that a product roadmap aids with daily planning activities.
+It is a document that works in unison with the day-to-day workflow of a team.
+And tools for product road mapping enable us to streamline that process quickly.

 ## A Product Roadmap is Configured Using Tools Like ADO